ConstantinKurz/BostonAirBnBBlogPost/README.md

 ## Motivation

 The Notebook and corresponding blog post have been created in context of the udacity datascience nanodegree.
-The task was to get some insight from an arbitrary dataset ( I choosed the 2019 [AirBNB NY Dataset from Kaggle](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data) ).
+The task was to get some insight from an arbitrary dataset ( I chosed the 2019 [AirBNB NY Dataset from Kaggle](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data) ) using cross-industry standard process for data mining (CRISP-DM)

 ## Files
 Structure should look like the following: